Skip to content

 Given a file path, an action, and a timing:

-1. Discover -- Walk from the target file's directory up to the project root (the working directory), collecting all context files at each level
+1. Discover -- Walk from the target file's directory up to the project root, collecting all context files at each level

 2. Parse -- Parse each file.
 Emit warnings for invalid files but continue processing valid ones

 3. Filter by match/exclude -- Test each entry's glob patterns against the target file path.
-Globs are relative to the context file's directory
+Globs are relative to the context file's directory.
+Directory patterns (trailing /) are skipped during file queries.

 4. Filter by action -- Keep entries where on includes the requested action (or is all)